ecitsolutions/Autotask/README.md

 # Release notes

+## Version 1.6.12

+- UPDATE: No code change.
+Module has been updated with any API changes since last publication

 ## Version 1.6.11

 - UPDATE: No code change.
 Module has been updated with any API changes since last publication